playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 ## Vue

-Unlike React and Angular, Vue's APIs don't allow us to easily count a child's list items.
-There are a lot of nuances to _why_ this is the case, but we'll do our best to explain that when we [rewrite Vue from scratch in the third book of the series](https://framework.guide).
+Unlike React and Angular, Vue's APIs don't allow us to count a child's list items easily.
+There are a lot of nuances as to _why_ this is the case, but we'll do our best to explain that when we [rewrite Vue from scratch in the third book of the series](https://framework.guide).

-Instead, you'll want to pass the list from the parent component to the list display to show the value you'd intend:
+Instead, you'll want to pass the list from the parent component to the list display to show the value you intend:

 ```vue
 <!-- ParentList -->